Non-coherent evolution of closed weakly interacting system leads to equidistribution of probabilities of microstates: Abstract

 \section{Abstract}

 We introduce a concept of non-coherent evolution of macroscopic quantum systems.
 We show that for weakly interacting systems such evolution is a Markovian stochastic process.
-The rates of transitions between states of the system, that characterize the process, are found by Fermi's golden rule.
+The transition rates between system states, which characterize the process, are determined by Fermi's golden rule.
 Such evolution is time-irreversible and leads to the equidistribution of probabilities across every state of the system.
-Further, we search for time dependence of mean numbers of particles in single-particle states and find that under made assumptions it is governed by Boltzmann collision integral.
+Furthermore, we investigate the time dependence of the mean numbers of particles in single-particle states and find that, under the given assumptions, it is governed by the Boltzmann collision integral.
 The proposed mechanism that transforms time-reversible unitary evolution into time-irreversible stochastic evolution is non-coherence.
 In the presented theory, the non-coherence is not associated with interaction with a heat bath, but rather with the finite spectral width of quantum states.
 This understanding of non-coherence is analogous to the one used in wave optics.
 Thus, we present a novel approach to the famous arrow of time problem.